Critical Infrastructure Still At High Risk: Forescout Research Spotlights 21 New Vulnerabilities

+(MENAFN- Dubai PR Network) Critical Infrastructure Still at High Risk: Forescout Research Spotlights 21 New Vulnerabilities

+Impact includes popular routers, open-source components used to connect critical local networks in energy, healthcare, transportation, and emergency services

-(BUSINESS WIRE )--Forescout , a global cybersecurity leader, today released“SIERRA:21 – Living on the Edge ,” an analysis of 21 newly discovered vulnerabilities within OT/IoT routers and open-source software components.
+Forescout, a global cybersecurity leader, today released“SIERRA:21 – Living on the Edge,” an analysis of 21 newly discovered vulnerabilities within OT/IoT routers and open-source software components.
 The report - produced by Forescout Research – Vedere Labs, a leading global team dedicated to uncovering vulnerabilities in critical infrastructure - emphasizes the continued risk to critical infrastructure and sheds light on possible mitigations.

 “SIERRA:21 – Living on the Edge” features research into Sierra Wireless AirLink cellular routers and some of its open-source components, such as TinyXML and OpenNDS.
 Sierra Wireless routers are popular - an open database of Wi-Fi networks shows 245,000 networks worldwide running Sierra Wireless for a variety of applications.
 For example, Sierra Wireless routers are used for police vehicles connecting to a central network management system or to stream surveillance video, in manufacturing plants for industrial asset monitoring, in healthcare facilities providing temporary connectivity and to manage electric vehicle charging stations.
 The 21 new vulnerabilities have the potential to stop vital communications that could impact everyday life.